MicrosoftDocs/WSL/WSL/install-win10.md

 - **The term 'wsl' is not recognized as the name of a cmdlet, function, script file, or operable program.**
   - Ensure that the [Windows Subsystem for Linux Optional Component is installed](./install-win10.md#step-3---enable-virtual-machine-feature).
 Additionally, if you are using an ARM64 device and running this command from PowerShell, you will receive this error.
 Instead run `wsl.exe` from [PowerShell Core](/powershell/scripting/install/installing-powershell-core-on-windows), or Command Prompt.

+- **Error: Windows Subsystem for Linux has no installed distributions.**
+  - If you receive this error after you have already installed WSL distributions:
+  1. Run the distribution at least once before invoking it from the command line.
+  2. Check whether you may be running separate user accounts.
+Running your primary user account with elevated permissions (in admin mode) should not result in this error, but you should ensure that you aren't accidentally running the built-in Administrator account that comes with Windows.
+This is a separate user account and will not show any installed WSL distributions by design. https://docs.microsoft.com/windows-hardware/manufacture/desktop/enable-and-disable-the-built-in-administrator-account
+  3. The WSL executable is only installed to the native system directory.
+When you’re running a 32-bit process on 64-bit Windows (or on ARM64, any non-native combination), the hosted non-native process actually sees a different System32 folder.
+(The one a 32-bit process sees on x64 Windows is stored on disk at \Windows\SysWOW64.)
+You can access the “native” system32 from a hosted process by looking in the virtual folder \Windows\sysnative.
+It won’t actually be present on disk, mind you, but the filesystem path resolver will find it.

 - **Error: This update only applies to machines with the Windows Subsystem for Linux.**
   - To install the Linux kernel update MSI package, WSL is required and should be enabled first.
 If it fails, it you will see the message: `This update only applies to machines with the Windows Subsystem for Linux`.